Top 9 Water Quality Sensors for Water Treatment

 Industrial Effluents: Tracks the organic content in wastewater prior to release.

-Environmental Monitoring: Assesses the effects of pollutants on natural water systems.
+Environmental Monitoring: It checks how pollutants affect natural water systems.

 ➥ Importance